strimzi/strimzi-kafka-operator/README.md

 ## Documentation

-Documentation to the current _main_ branch as well as all releases can be found on our [website][strimzi].
+Documentation for the current _main_ branch as well as all releases can be found on our [website][strimzi].

 ## Roadmap